microsoft/axe-pipelines-samples/csharp-selenium-webdriver-sample/README.md

 * [Chrome](https://google.com/chrome) (with [Selenium.WebDriver.ChromeDriver](https://github.com/jsakamoto/nupkg-selenium-webdriver-chromedriver/)) and [Firefox](https://www.mozilla.org/firefox/) (with [Selenium.WebDriver.GeckoDriver](https://github.com/jsakamoto/nupkg-selenium-webdriver-geckodriver/)) as our test browsers
   * Selenium supports many different browsers and operating systems; use whichever combination is most important for your product!
 * [FluentAssertions](https://fluentassertions.com/) to write test assertions
-  * We like FluentAssertions because it gives great error messages out-of-the-box with Selenium.Axe.
+  * We like FluentAssertions because it gives great error messages out-of-the-box with Deque.AxeCore.Selenium.
 But you can still follow the rest of the sample if you prefer a different assertion style!

 ## See it in action on your local machine